marianemcgrath/pands_project/README.md

 **Repository:** [pands_project](https://github.com/marianemcgrath/pands_project)
 **Notebook:** [`analysis.ipynb`](https://github.com/marianemcgrath/pands_project/blob/main/analysis.ipynb)

-3. For the Python code used in this project, without mark-up cells, execute `analysis.py` using your preferred Python environment (e.g. VS Code).
+3. For the Python code used in this project, execute `analysis.py` using your preferred Python environment (e.g. VS Code).
  - The code will perform the following actions:
    a.
 Outputs the data summary to a text (.txt) file
    b.
 Saves images into (.png) files